cakephp/docs/en/contributing/cakephp-coding-conventions.rst

 parentheses can be used around the condition check of the ternary for clarity::

-    //Good, simple and readable
+    // Good, simple and readable
     $variable = isset($options['variable']) ? $options['variable'] : true;

-    //Nested ternaries are bad
+    // Nested ternaries are bad
     $variable = isset($options['variable']) ? isset($options['othervar']) ? true : false : false;